Massage At Bejanies © At Bejanies LLC.

 You yourself can most easily provide reflexology work frequently and consistently, using self applied techniques to break up the stress patterns in your feet and hands.
 Apply pressure simply using a foot roller or, for the hands, a golf ball.
 Think morning, noon and night.
 Build reflexology into your life.
 It is easy to do reflexology while doing other activities.
 Put a foot roller under your desk at work, use a golf ball on your hands while waiting for the kids at school or do either while watching television.
 Be creative in how and where you apply techniques but be consistent.

-Reflexology applied by family or friends provides several benefits: application of pressure techniques, non-invasive touch and an opportunity to visit.
+Reflexology applied by family or friends provides several benefits: application of pressure techniques, non-

 The reflexologist can provide you with a relaxing experience, quality technique application as well as educate you in how to do it yourself.

 What should I expect from a reflexology session?

 You should feel relaxed at the end of a session.
 How long that relaxation lasts is a good indicator of the effectiveness of the session.
 Make note of this and tell your reflexologist your response to the session at the next session.
 This can be helpful information to the reflexologist.

 Reflexology sessions last from 30 minutes to an hour.
 The client sits in a reclining chair placing the feet conveniently for the reflexologist's work.
 The reflexologist use pressure, stretch and movement to work through the foot methodically.
 Technique is applied to the whole foot or hand.
 Sit back and relax.
 Or, ask for an on-

 Expect the reflexologist s application of technique to be within your comfort zone-